Rzi98/FIVES-champions/README.md

 <h3>Memoisation (Optimisation, we didn't have time to try)</h3>

 - Honestly this is too complicated for us to implement in the short time we had.
-It is also very difficult to pull off because there will be a lot of math and testing involved.
-I am not too sure if it will 100% work but it is does, your robot will always win the consecutive balls.
+It is also very difficult to pull off because there will be a lot of math and testing involved. we are not too sure if it will 100% work but it is does, your robot will always win the consecutive balls.

 - ![cacheSearch](https://github.com/Rzi98/FIVES-champions/assets/84122776/c0d6c7ab-e5f3-4986-80cd-b0593cdd4baf)

 ## Designs ##
 Checkout our design by clicking the link: **[Design](./markdown/design.md)**

+## Photos ##
+Checkout our bot and team photos here **[Photos](./markdown/photo.md)**

 ## Photos ##
 Checkout our bot and team photos here **[Photos](./markdown/photo.md)**